NATRAX

-NATRAX (National Automotive Test Track), Pithampur, Dhar District, Madhya Pradesh, is Asia's longest and one of the high-speed state-of-the-art tracks in India for automotive testing and certification.
+NATRAX (National Automotive Testing Tracks), Pithampur, Dhar District, Madhya Pradesh, is Asia's longest high-speed state-of-the-art test tracks in India for automotive testing and certification.
 It is the fifth largest track in the world.

 Background

 The 11.3-km high-speed track is built under NATRiP (National Automotive Testing and R&D Infrastructure Project), a project of the Ministry of Heavy Industries, Government of India, has an area of approximately 3000 acres and the track is developed in an area of about 1000 acres at a cost or Rs.1321 crores.
 The Automotive Mission Plan (2016–26) is a vision document by Government of India that was planned for the development of the industry in pursuit of economic growth and the track was part of it.
 It is located near the industrial township of Pithampur, in Dhar district of Madhya Pradesh.
 It is 50 km from the Indore, and is on the NH-52 by-pass road which connects Indore to Mumbai.